A Unified Survival Benchmark for Temporal Dropout Risk Prediction in Learning Analytics: Results

-Results are reported within each arm separately.
-A single cross-arm ranking remains methodologically unwarranted: the two arms use different risk formulations (weekly person-period hazards versus fixed early-window survival predictions).
-Within the comparable arm, \textit{Random Survival Forest} led on time-dependent concordance (0.602) and all three Brier horizons; the remaining eight families clustered tightly on IBS (0.1219--0.1229), with \textit{XGBoost AFT} as the sole outlier (IBS~0.150, TD concordance~0.515).
-Within the dynamic arm, all five families clustered within a 0.0016 IBS band (0.1396--0.1412), with \textit{Poisson Piecewise-Exponential} narrowly leading.
+Within Family~B, \textit{Random Survival Forest} showed the highest point estimate for time-dependent concordance (0.674) and the lowest Brier scores across all three horizons; the remaining seven models ranged from 0.1131 to 0.1190 on IBS, with \textit{XGBoost AFT} as the sole outlier (IBS~0.150, TD concordance~0.577).
+Within Family~A, all five models clustered within a 0.0011 IBS band (0.1399--0.1410), with \textit{Poisson Piecewise-Exponential} showing the lowest point estimate for integrated Brier score.

-Within the comparable arm, margins were modest in absolute terms: the gap between RSF and DeepSurv on TD concordance was 0.0088 points, and the difference on Brier@10 between RSF and the next-best family was below 0.0001.
-Despite these narrow margins, RSF led consistently across all four reported metrics within that arm.
-Within the dynamic arm, the five families showed near-uniform IBS clustering with no single model dominating across all metrics simultaneously.
-On horizon-specific Brier, \textit{Linear Discrete-Time Hazard} showed the lowest Brier@10 (0.1190), while \textit{Poisson Piecewise-Exponential} showed the lowest Brier@20 and Brier@30 (0.1620 and 0.1935, respectively); all five families clustered within a 0.0016 IBS band and a 0.0015 Brier@10 band, confirming near-uniform performance across the full metric set.
-The benchmark ordering within each arm should therefore be read as indicating a consistent but not strongly dominant leader in the comparable arm, and near-uniform performance in the dynamic arm.
+Within Family~B, the RSF--DeepSurv gap on TD concordance was 0.012; the Brier@10 gap between RSF and the next-best model was 0.001.
+RSF showed the best point estimate on all reported metrics within that family; these differences may not be statistically significant, as the no-refit bootstrap reflects sampling variability only.
+The no-refit bootstrap showed RSF leading time-dependent concordance in the majority of resamples and maintaining Brier-horizon leadership under resampling; IBS differences among the top eight Family~B models were modest, with RSF leading at 0.1118 and the next-best cluster ranging from 0.1131 to 0.1190.
+Within Family~A, \textit{Linear Discrete-Time Hazard} showed the lowest Brier@10 (0.1195) and \textit{Poisson Piecewise-Exponential} showed the lowest Brier@20 and Brier@30 (0.1621 and 0.1931); all five models fell within a 0.0011 IBS band and a 0.0018 Brier@10 band, with no single model dominating across all metrics simultaneously.

-The bootstrap evidence should be read at the arm level.
-Within the comparable arm, RSF led time-dependent concordance in the majority of resamples and maintained its Brier-horizon leadership under resampling; IBS differences among the top eight comparable-arm families were sufficiently modest that no family holds a stable bootstrap separation on error alone.
-Within the dynamic arm, the tight IBS band means no single family holds a stable bootstrap lead.
-Because the leading differences are modest in absolute magnitude, the paper describes the within-arm hierarchy as \textit{largely stable} rather than perfectly rigid.